📖 Get Git

 Setting Up Git

-After installing Git, configure it with your information and preferred editor.
-Use the terminal in VS Code (Ctrl+`) to execute the following commands:
+After installing Git, configure it using the integrated terminal in VS Code (Ctrl + `):

 - Add your name